git-hooks/git-hooks/README.md

 ## Install

-Download git-hooks binary of your plantform and place it in your `PATH`
+[Download](https://github.com/git-hooks/git-hooks/releases) binary and place it in your `PATH`

+Or manually:

+  go get github.com/git-hooks/git-hooks

 ## Usage